KoalaGeo/charnwood-forest-geology/docs/README.md

 The Lßicestershire and Rutland Trust for Nature Conservation The Abbot, Mount St. Bernard Abbey The Executors of the late Miss J.F.
 Paget.
 Beacon Hill and Jubilee Wood are owned by the County Council and managed by the Director of Property, County Hall, Glenfield.

 !> Geologists who study rocks for scientific purposes need to hammer away samples on many occasions.
-If everyone did this there would soon be no rocks. so NO HAMMERS ARE ALIDWED AND NO SAMPLES ARE BE TAKEN AWAY.
+If everyone did this there would soon be no rocks. so **NO HAMMERS ARE ALLOWED AND NO SAMPLES ARE TO BE TAKEN AWAY.**

 Additional information on the geology of Bradgate Park can be found in "The Rocks of Bradgate" by Trevor D. Ford and published by the Bradgate Park Trust.